Interest Rate in Angola

 Angola - Interest Rate

-Central Bank holds the key policy rate stable in November
+Central Bank cuts the key policy rate in January

 Our panelists expect monetary conditions to remain stable in the coming months and see the rate ending 2019 at 15.13%, before falling to 14.00% by the end of 2020.